 Colossi of Memnon

 These two faceless colossi are enormous and are the first sites when entering the West Bank.
-The Funerary temple lays in ruins mostly underground and is slowly being excavated.
+The Funerary temple lies in ruins mostly underground and is slowly being excavated.
 Until that is complete, this free stop is great for a picture.

 Note: Other sites on the West Bank include the Temple of Seti 1, the Tombs of the Nobles, and the Valley of the Queens.